r-duh/Pathopticon/README.md

 ## Installing and running the Pathopticon Streamit app

+We provide two versions of Pathopticon: (i) a full version that incorporates all 70 cell lines in the LINCS-CMap, including the "core" cell lines;
+(ii) a "lite" version that incorporates the 60 cell lines, without the "core" cell lines.
+The reason for this distinction is that the "core" cell lines have many more, typically by one-to-two orders of magnitude, perturbations and instances per cell line, which results in much heavier datasets for the "full" version.
+This also results in significantly slower runtimes (<5 mins vs >25 mins.) for the full version.
+We recommend the use of the "lite" version unless the core cell lines are being investigated specifically.

 There are two options to install and run Pathopticon:

 #### 1) Run Pathopticon Streamlit app as a Docker container (requires [Docker installation](https://docs.docker.com/get-docker/))